micha/jquery-tablesort/README.markdown

 _JavaScript_:

-      // some data to put in the table dynamically var data = [
+      // Data to put into the table dynamically.

+      var data = [
         [ 1, "small cat",   "$1.25" ],
         [ 2, "medium cat",  "$2.00" ],